El-magnificoxxii/Azure-Refresher/Point-to-Site-Connection/journal.md

 - Use logs (not assumptions) to verify firewall behavior.
 - Don’t hesitate to leverage tools like Firewall Manager and AI tools when troubleshooting.

 This experience reinforced the importance of meticulous planning and validation in cloud network deployments.
-If you’ve faced similar challenges or have questions, feel free to reach out or share your thoughts.

-👉 To learn more about the GitHub project I built, check it out here: [GitHub Project Link](https://github.com/your-project-link)